In this article we'll discuss how to install a request-to-exit sensor on the DC20:

 Product Notes:

-- Up to four REX sensors can be connected to a DC20
+- Up to four REX sensors can be connected to the DC20.

-A no supervision circuit will only report open or closed.
-It will not report open circuit, shorted, grounded, and foreign voltage.
+An unsupervised circuit will only report open or closed.
+It will not report an open circuit, a shorted circuit, or foreign voltage.

 Settings in Rhombus Console